 The Galaxy S4 came loaded with features that most users didn’t know or care about.
 For example, few S4 owners used the smart pause or smart scroll functions.
 The camera was loaded with options that a professional photographer would die for, but the average user simply didn’t want or need.
 The device also had plenty of Samsung bloatware that took up precious memory and served no useful purpose.

 Samsung took a smarter approach with the Galaxy S5 and sought to simplify by toning down the extraneous features.
 As such, the Galaxy S5 feels more functional and less overwhelming than the S4.
-One of the benefits of the simplification is improved battery life.
+One of the benefits of simplification is improved battery life.
 My battery will typically last about 15-17 hours before I have to place it on the wireless charger (sold separately).

-The Galaxy S5, runs Android 4.4.2, also know as “Kit Kat,” and delivers a relatively good user experience.
+The Galaxy S5, runs Android 4.4.2, also known as “Kit Kat,” and delivers a relatively good user experience.
 The updated Touchwhiz UI is better than previous versions, but some of the lag that users have complained about for years still exists.
-The highlights of the device are the 16MP rear camera, which takes stunning pictures, an incredible 5.1” Super AMOLED display, and a lightning fast quad-core processor.
+The highlights of the device are the 16MP rear camera, which takes stunning pictures, an incredible 5.1” Super AMOLED display, and a lightning-fast quad-core processor.
 It comes with either 16GB or 32 GB of internal memory and supports a 128 GB microSD card.
 Also included are Google services such as Chrome, Drive, the Play Store, and Hangouts (similar to iOS iMessages and Facetime – but can be used across platforms, making it a better option).

 Additionally, the Galaxy S5 is rated IP67.
 This means that the device is water-resistant as well as dust resistant.
 You can drop the Galaxy S5 into water as deep as 3 feet and it can safely stay submerged for up to 30 minutes.
 I would still use caution, though.
 I probably won’t take my device into the swimming pool with me; however, I wouldn’t fret if I got caught in a rainstorm or accidentally dropped it in the toilet.